Ogilvie Hardware- An Adaptive Rebirth

 “Amazing.”
 “Breath-taking.”
 “Unbelievable,” was repeated over and over as the Ogilvie family moved through the common areas and from apartment to apartment.
 “We’re so impressed with the job they (Provident Realty) did,” said Bert.
 “I want to live here!” said Jamie.
 “I’m just so glad they kept the name,” repeated Buck.
 Buck will be happy to know that changing the name was never, ever an option.
 Ogilvie Hardware Company was a Shreveport landmark, and now, Ogilvie Hardware Lofts will carry on.
 Adaptive?
 Check.
 Reuse?
 Double Check.
 A beautiful building gets a second chance and downtown Shreveport wins because of it.

-If you are interested in other historic buildings that can be adaptively reused, check out the Real Estate section here on our website or call us at 318-222-7403.
+If you are interested in other historic buildings that can be adaptively reused, check out the Real Estate section here on our website.

 Want to know more about Historic (Commercial) Tax Credits and information about rehab downtown?
 That information is right here.